Fernando-Lozano/ladderLogic/README.md

 - flash.js (for save, clear, and load)

 ## Tasks:
-- shorten svg stop and start button bars
-- add more components
 - size grid, components, linewidth, and text until satisfied

 ## Todo on main: